-8. UP Alumni Association of Greater Chicago (UPAAGC) Scholarship Grant
+9. UP Alumni Association of Greater Chicago (UPAAGC) Scholarship Grant

-- Must be an incoming first year student who graduated from a public high school; - Parents or guardians must have a low income as per University standards - Must be a Filipino citizen of good moral character - Must be enrolled with a minimum of 15 units per semester
+- Must be an incoming first year student who graduated from a public high school - Parents or guardians must have a low income as per University standards - Must be a Filipino citizen of good moral character - Must be enrolled with a minimum of 15 units per semester

-9. UP Association of Washington (UPAW)
+10. UP Association of Washington (UPAW)

-- Must be a regular first year and other year level student enrolled in any fouryear or five-year undergraduate course - Must be a recipient of Socialized Tuition (ST) System of the University and household income is not more than P130,000 - Must have obtained a GWA of at least "2.5" with no grade of "5.0" or unremoved grade of "4.0" or "INC" in the semester immediately preceding the application - Must be enrolled in at least 15 units at the time of the award of the grant - Must not be a recipient of any scholarship program - Must not have been the subject of disciplinary action worse than a five-day class suspension
+- Must be a regular first year and other year level student enrolled in any four-year or five-year undergraduate course - Must be a recipient of SLAS of the University and household income is not more than P130,000 - Must have obtained a GWA of at least "2.5" with no grade of "5.0" or unremoved grade of "4.0" or "INC" in the semester immediately preceding the application - Must be enrolled in at least 15 units at the time of the award of the grant - Must not be a recipient of any scholarship program - Must not have been the subject of disciplinary action worse than a five-day class suspension

-10. UP Silak-Silab Scholarship
+11. UP Silak-Silab Foundation Scholarship Grant

-- Incoming second year student

-- At least a college scholar (GWA of 1.75)

-- No grade of "4.0" or "5.0"

-- Filipino citizen of good moral character

-- Minimum of 15 units per semester

-- Belongs to ST bracket PD 80 or FD

-- Not enjoying any other scholarship other than the UP System's ST
+- Incoming second year student - At least a college scholar (GWA of 1.75 or better) - No grade of "4.0" or "5.0" - Filipino citizen of good moral character - Enrolled with a minimum of 15 units per semester - Belongs to SLAS Category PD 80 or FD, or those with standardized family annual income bracket of P350,000 or less as determined by UPV - Not enjoying any other grant or scholarship other than the UP System's Student Financial Assistance Program - Not a member of any fraternity or sorority (except UP Silak or UP Silab)

-11. UT Foundation, Inc. Scholarship
+12. UT Foundation, Inc. Scholarship

-- Must be a regular third year student enrolled in any degree course in the University; student enrolled in Doctor of Medicine must be 4th year in standing at the time of application - Must have obtained a general weighted average (GWA) of at least "2.50" with no grade of "5.0" or unremoved "4.0" or "Inc" in the semester immediately preceding the application - Must not be a recipient of any scholarship grant - Must be enrolled in at least 15 units at the time of the award of grant - Must be qualified for PD 80% and Full Discount (FD) under the University's Socialized Tuition System - Must not have been held liable in any disciplinary action prior to admission
+- Must be a regular third year student enrolled in any degree course in the University; student enrolled in Doctor of Medicine must be 4th year in standing at the time of application - Must have obtained a general weighted average (GWA) of at least "2.50" with no grade of "5.0" or unremoved "4.0" or "Inc" in the semester immediately preceding the application - Must not be a recipient of any scholarship grant - Must be enrolled in at least 15 units at the time of the award of grant - Must be qualified for PD80 & Full Discount (FD) under the University's SLAS online - Must not have been held liable in any disciplinary action prior to admission